JanssenProject/jans/Server/integrations/uaf/Readme.md

 # FIDO UAF Authenticator

-The UAF allows applications to take advantage of the security capabilities of modern devices such as fingerprint biometrics, iris recognition, voice biometrics and others.
-It provides a unified infrastructure that allows you to integrate these capabilities in a simple manner to enable authentication that is both more user friendly and more secure than password
+UAF allows applications to take advantage of the security capabilities of modern devices such as fingerprint, iris, and voice biometrics.
+It provides a unified infrastructure that allows you to integrate these capabilities in a simple manner to enable authentication that is both more user friendly and more secure than passwords.

 ## Typical UAF architecture

-This is generic diagram which provides UAF architecture overview.
-There are 2 parts.
-One part contains components that resides on the user’s device.
-Another part is RP and UAF server.
-The typical gateway between these 2 parts is mobile browser with UAF plugin.
-The RP should provides proxy capabilities to deliver messages from mobile browser plugin to UAF server.
+THe following diagram provides an overview of the UAF infrastructure, which contains (1) components that resides on the user’s device, and (2) server side components that connect to a UAF server.
+The typical gateway between these two parts is a mobile browser with a UAF plugin.
+The RP should provide proxy capabilities to deliver messages from the mobile browser plugin to the UAF server.

 ![Typical UAF design](./img/typical_uaf_architecture.png)

-It's not very convinient when RP is an second device.
-Non Nok offer OOB API which simplify UAF integration in this case.
+It's not very convenient when the RP is a second device.
+Non Nok offers an Out-of-band (OOB) API which simplifies UAF integration in this case.

 ## Out-of-Band Authentication
-Out-of-Band (OOB) authentication allows your users to employ your mobile app to authenticate with UAF even on devices that do not have any UAF components installed.
-In this form of authentication typically, the user of a laptop authenticates to a web application using their mobile device.
-The user binds the browser session to his or her mobile device by scanning a QR code using the mobile device or by triggering a push notification.
+Out-of-Band authentication allows mobile device authenticatation with UAF even on devices that do not have any UAF components installed.
+Using this workflow, the user of a laptop authenticates to a web application using their mobile device.
+The user binds the browser session to his or her mobile device by scanning a QR code, or by triggering a push notification.
 The user then performs the UAF authentication on an out-of-band channel between the mobile device and the Nok Nok Authentication Server.
 Once the user authenticates successfully, the Authentication Server notifies your application server.
 OOB is a proprietary feature developed by Nok Nok Labs on top